CESARDELATORRE/eShopOnWeb/README.md

 The training pipeline is supported by the following components:
 * [CollectionDataSource.Create](https://docs.microsoft.com/en-gb/dotnet/api/microsoft.ml.data.collectiondatasource.create?view=ml-dotnet#Microsoft_ML_Data_CollectionDataSource_Create__1_System_Collections_Generic_IEnumerable___0__): The preprocessed data can be directly use as input for the pipeline.
-* [CategoricalHashOneHotVectorizer](https://docs.microsoft.com/en-gb/dotnet/api/microsoft.ml.transforms.categoricalhashonehotvectorizer?view=ml-dotnet): CustomerId and ProductId are transformed using a One Hot Encoding variant based on hashing
+* [CategoricalHashOneHotVectorizer](https://docs.microsoft.com/en-gb/dotnet/api/microsoft.ml.transforms.categoricalhashonehotvectorizer?view=ml-dotnet): CustomerId and ProductId are transformed using a [One Hot Encoding](https://en.wikipedia.org/wiki/One-hot) variant based on hashing.
-* [ColumnConcatenator](https://docs.microsoft.com/en-gb/dotnet/api/microsoft.ml.transforms.columnconcatenator?view=ml-dotnet): Data needs to be combined into a single column (by default, named `Features`) as a prior step before the learner.
+* [ColumnConcatenator](https://docs.microsoft.com/en-gb/dotnet/api/microsoft.ml.transforms.columnconcatenator?view=ml-dotnet): Data needs to be combined into a single column (by default, named `Features`) as a prior step before the learner starts executing.
 * [FieldAwareFactorizationMachineBinaryClassifier](https://docs.microsoft.com/en-gb/dotnet/api/microsoft.ml.trainers.fieldawarefactorizationmachinebinaryclassifier?view=ml-dotnet): The learner used by the pipeline, this algorithm evaluates the interaction between CustomerId and ProductId, and can be used with [sparse data](https://en.wikipedia.org/wiki/Sparse_matrix).

 After building the pipeline, we train the recommendation model: